ErfanAbedinpour/shop/README.md

 ## sessionBase authentication and authorization

 ### TODO

 -   [x] add start and brandName for product and fix in test files and show model in index files
 -   [x] register and singin user and render template
 -   [x] access to admin to create user and product
 -   [x] design all entity and relation
 -   [x] save session to redis
 -   [x] add product by admin
 -   [x] product page create
 -   [x] ban user from admin
 -   [x] better template structure like auth form and fix index page bug
 -   [x] create all models and relations
 -   [x] compress product images and save to file
 -   [x] validation product information and image info before create
 -   [x] delete product from admin
 -   [x] write unit test by jest
 -   [x] write e2e test
 -   [x] write init Data for insert product in DB
 -   [x] show product details
 -   [x] forget and reset password
 -   [x] show product in index page
+-   [x] add product in cart and calc quantity of item and show in header
+-   [x] delete product from cart
+-   [] show cart view and shoe product and quantity on there
+-   [ ] Cart entity
+-   [ ] Comment entity
+-   [ ] attributes entity
+-   [ ] Factor entity for payment cart
+-   [ ] write order entity
-- [ ] write another models and after complete index page and select
+-   [ ] write ticket entity
 -   [ ] user edit profile
 -   [ ] show all profile informaion to admin page
 -   [ ] edit user profile
 -   [ ] show all user to admin
 -   [ ] reset password
 -   [ ] admin page for show dashboard
 -   [ ] add 1000 products
 -   [ ] render product page
 -   [ ] edit userprofile
 -   [ ] forget pass
 -   [ ] add remove product to cart
 -   [ ] add and remove and show blog
+-   [] search for better query

 ## installation